Fred DeLuca

 Frederick Adrian DeLuca (October 3, 1947 – September 14, 2015) was an American businessman, who was the co-founder and president of the Subway franchise of fast food restaurants with Peter Buck.
 During his tenure, Subway grew into the largest franchise in the world.

-Early life and education
+Early life

 Fred DeLuca was born in Brooklyn, New York, on October 3, 1947 to Italian American parents Carmela and Salvatore DeLuca.
 At the age of 10, DeLuca moved to Amsterdam, New York, where he and his family became friends with Peter Buck.
 Once in his teens, he moved with his family to Bridgeport, Connecticut, where he graduated from Central High School in 1965.
 DeLuca realized a dream of his to go to college and graduated from the University of Bridgeport.

+While in high school, Fred began dating his schoolmate Elisabeth, who had immigrated to the United States at age seven along with her parents of East Prussian origin.
+The two married in 1969.

 Career

 In 1965, 17-year-old DeLuca borrowed $1,000 from family friend Peter Buck.
 This was after Buck suggested the idea to help DeLuca make money for college to study medicine.
 DeLuca's plan was to begin a "fast-food venture that provided a healthful, less fattening bill of fare".
 On the radio advertisement they had promoted the name as "Pete's Submarines," which sounded like "Pizza Marines", so they changed the name to "Pete's Subway."
 Eventually in 1968, it was shortened to simply "Subway" as it is known today.